marisacasillas/chatterlab/content/courses/HLI2026/Casillas-HLI-Spring2026-Syllabus.md

 <!--* <span style="color:orange">**Due today for the scientific report**: Find one participant for the overhearer portion of data collection, establish a testing time _BEFORE end of day on Monday, May 8th_, and send your participant the session information.
 Cc your TA to confirm that you have done this.</span>-->

 * <span style="color:green">**Mini paper 2 due today**</span> Describe the difference between signal meaning and speaker (producer) meaning.
 Give three real examples (cite accessible sources) demonstrating ways in which these two types of meaning can diverge.
-For each example, describe how we as analysts can _know_ there is a difference in the meaning and what recipients need to know/do in order to recover the producer meaning from the signal [2500 words **max**]<!--; [rubric](../miniassignment2-rubric/)-->
+For each example, describe how we as analysts can _know_ there is a difference in the meaning and what recipients need to know/do in order to recover the producer meaning from the signal [2500 words **max**; [rubric](../miniassignment2-rubric/)].